ugail/Symmetry-Organised-Complexity-QNN/README.md

 # Symmetry-Organised Complexity in Quantum Neural Networks

-This repository accompanies the paper, H. Ugail and N. Howard, *Symmetry-Organised Complexity in Quantum Neural Networks*,  Symmetry, 2026.
-To appear.
+This repository accompanies the paper, Ugail, H., & Howard, N. (2026).
+Symmetry-Organised Complexity in Quantum Neural Networks.
+Symmetry, 18(6), 912. https://doi.org/10.3390/sym18060912

 Quantum neural networks (QNNs) are often evaluated by raw Hilbert-space expressivity, but a model that explores a large state space without respect for the symmetry of the learning problem can be both hard to train and slow to generalise. **Symmetry-organised complexity** is a representation-theoretic trajectory diagnostic that measures how a QNN distributes its expressive capacity across the multiplicity structure of a target symmetry, rather than how much of Hilbert space it visits.
 The diagnostic combines sector occupation, cross-irreducible-representation organisation, and symmetry metastability into a single composite index, multiplied by an ansatz-level compliance factor that penalises symmetry violation.